 Many people of all ages use condoms.
 However, some of them are unaware of how to use them properly.
 Some of you may have even misused them without realizing it.
 Many people’s basic understanding of condoms is that they must be placed on the penis.

 To protect yourself effectively, it is vital to understand how to use condoms appropriately.
 Some details are minor, but they are crucial.
-Please feel free to share your condom experiences with us.
+Please feel free to share your condom experiences or condom use errors with us.
 Were you aware of these flaws?